-If your pet is on your homeowners insurance aggressive dog breeds list and bites someone, your policy likely won’t cover you, and you could lose your insurance coverage altogether.
-It’s important to know which dog breeds homeowners insurance companies won’t cover while you’re shopping for insurance or considering adding a furry friend to your family — so there are no unpleasant surprises later.
+If your pet is on your home insurers’ aggressive dog breeds list and bites someone, your policy likely won’t cover you, and you could lose your insurance coverage altogether.
+It’s important to know which dog breeds homeowners insurance companies won’t cover while you are shopping for insurance or considering adding a furry friend to your family — so there are no unpleasant and costly surprises later.

 Top dog breeds that insurers won’t cover

-Dogs that usually fall on an aggressive breed or restricted breed list with insurance carriers may be prone to cause more injuries if a bite occurs.
+Dogs that are typically included on an aggressive breed or restricted breed list with insurance carriers may be prone to cause more injuries if a bite occurs.
 They could also cause more injuries simply because they are a larger breed.
 Due to the increased risk, some insurance carriers try to manage this risk by implementing a restricted breed list.
-Other carriers may only ask about your pet’s bite history, and are not as particular about the breed itself.
+Other home insurers may only ask about your pet’s bite history, and are not as particular about the breed itself.

-A homeowners insurance dog list usually varies by insurance company.
-However, the dog breeds listed below are most commonly restricted:
+A homeowners insurance dog list usually varies by carrier.
+However, the following dog breeds are most commonly restricted:

 - American Staffordshire Terrier